-Leases in terms of which the Company assumes substantially all the risks and benefits of ownership are classified as finance leases.
+Leases in terms of which the Group assumes substantially all the risks and benefits of ownership are classified as finance leases.
 Upon initial recognition the leased assets are measured at cost equal to the lower of its fair value and the present value of the minimum lease payments.
 Subsequent to initial recognition, the asset is accounted for in accordance with the accounting policy applicable to it.

 Other leases are operating leases.
-The leased under operating lease assets are not recognized in the Company's statement of financial position.
+The leased under operating lease assets are not recognized in the Group's statement of financial position.

-(f) Investments
+(f) Basis of consolidation